-If problems arise, you should consider taking your issue to the principal and then the board of trustees.
+If problems come up, you should consider taking your issue to the principal and then the board of trustees.

 My child’s teacher aide hours are too low for them to be at school all day safely

 Some children have teacher aide funding to keep them safe.
 Examples include young children with life-threatening allergies, or children whose learning disabilities or physical impairments mean they need to be supervised at all times.
-(This funding is through the Ongoing Resourcing Scheme (ORS) or the School High Health Needs Fund (SHHNF) scheme: find out more at www.studentrights.nz/problems-at-school/Special-education.html and www.education.govt.nz/quick-links/special-education)
+(This funding is through the Ongoing Resourcing Scheme (ORS) or the School High Health Needs Fund (SHHNF) scheme: find out more at www.parents.education.govt.nz.

 Parents and students shouldn’t have to accept either of these options.
 All children have the right to be safe at school, for all the hours they are there.
 So what can you do?

-- If you’re not happy with their response, write to the school’s board of trustees, explaining the problem and asking how they propose to solve it.
-Be sure to mention that your child has the legal right to participate fully in school life, under section 8 of the Education Act 1989).
+- if you’re not happy with their response, write to the school’s board of trustees, explaining the problem and asking how they propose to solve it.
+Be sure to mention that your child has the legal right to participate fully in school life, under section 34 of the Education and Training Act 2020).

-- If you still don’t have enough funding for your child to participate fully, there are two other places you can go – the Human Rights Commission and the Ombudsmen.
+- if you still don’t have enough funding for your child to participate fully, there are two other places you can go – the Human Rights Commission and the Ombudsman.

-- See the HRC website for more information: www.hrc.co.nz/enquiries-and-complaints/how-make-complaint
+- see the HRC website for more information: hrc.co.nz/enquiries-and-complaints/how-make-complaint

-- The Ombudsmen have a specific role in making sure the UN Disability Convention is being followed in New Zealand.
+- the Ombudsman have a specific role in making sure the UN Disability Convention is being followed in New Zealand.
 If you complain to them about your child’s access to education, they have the power to investigate the problem and make recommendations to government departments.

-- You can make a complaint to the Ombudsman through their website or in writing (go to www.ombudsman.parliament.nz/make-a-complaint/make-a-complaint-now).
+- you can make a complaint to the Ombudsman through their website or in writing (go to ombudsman.parliament.nz/what-we-can-help/complaints-about-government-agencies/how-make-complaint).
 One of their staff will then contact you.